objecttrouve/nexttext/README.md

 Giving the algorithm is so trivial, I'm sure it already exists.
 Or otherwise it's just crap.
 I'm implementing it anyway as a nice playground to learn Kotlin.

-So, forgive me and let me know if I plagiarized.
+So, forgive me and let me know if I (unintentionally) plagiarized.

+:see_no_evil: And condone the amateurish Kotlin...

 ## Usage